CarCostCheck

 Good reliability.
 Occasional issues but generally solid.
 That's close to the national average of 82%.

-At 27 years old, 86% of BMW 7 SERIESs from 1997 passed their MOT first time in 2024.
+At 29 years old, 86% of BMW 7 SERIESs from 1997 passed their MOT first time in 2026.
 That's based on 35 tests across the UK.
 The average mileage at this age is 129,857 miles.

-Rank among all 1997 cars59th out of 320(top 18%)
+Rank among 1997 cars59th of 320(top 18%)

-Rank among all BMW models1111th out of 1,564(top 71%)
+Rank among BMW models1111th of 1,564(top 71%)

-vs national average+4% (82% avg)
+vs national average+4%(82% avg)

-vs 1997 cars average+11% (75% avg)
+vs 1997 cars average+11%(75% avg)

-vs BMW average-2% (88% avg)
+vs BMW average-2%(88% avg)

 Mileage Analysis

-Best year to buy a BMW 7 SERIES?
+Looking at a specific BMW 7 SERIES?

 The most reliable year is the 2022 model with a 96% MOT pass rate, while the 2005 model has the lowest at 81%.
 The 1997 sits between the two at 86%.